ducktrshessami/discord-bot/README.md

 ### DiscordBot.utils.awaitResponse(messageTest, ms, channel, content, options, verbose)

+Send a message and wait for a reply that passes a given test

 ### DiscordBot.utils.logMessage(message)

+Log a message

 ### DiscordBot.utils.reactButtons(message, ms, reactHandlers, maxMs)

+Handle message react buttons

 ### DiscordBot.utils.sendPages(channel, pages, ms, left, right, maxMs)

+sendVerbose a message and set up handling for reacts to change the message content

 ### DiscordBot.utils.sendVerbose(channel, content, options)

+Send a message to a TextChannel and log it

 # Testing